 - Young people will be chosen based on their commitment, interest, maturity, willingness to learn, and ease with the public.

-- Applicants must have their parent’s permission and transportation to the museum.
+- Applicants must have their parent or guardian’s permission and transportation to the museum.

 If you have questions, contact Patrick MacGregor at firstname.lastname@example.org or (607) 547-1527.